giantswarm/docs/src/content/meta/glossary.md

 owner:
   - https://github.com/orgs/giantswarm/teams/sig-docs
 user_questions:
-  - "What is a Cloud Native Developer Platform?"
+  - "What is a cloud-native developer platform?"
-  - "What is a Developer Environment?"
+  - "What is a developer environment?"
-  - "What is a Management Cluster?"
+  - "What is a management cluster?"
-  - "What is a Managed App?"
+  - "What is a managed app?"
-  - "What is the Platform API?"
+  - "What is the platform API?"
-  - "What is a Platform Operator?"
+  - "What is a platform operator?"
-  - "What is Smart Platform Engineering?"
+  - "What is smart platform engineering?"
-  - "What is a Workload Cluster?"
+  - "What is a workload cluster?"
 ---

 We use a set of terms across our documentation that could be unclear to readers.
 In the following article we define those terms to clarify their meaning in the context of Giant Swarm.

-## Cloud Native developer platform
+## Cloud native developer platform

-A Cloud Native Developer Platform is an integrated collection of capabilities exposed through intuitive interfaces that facilitate the application development lifecycle.
+A cloud-native developer platform is an integrated collection of capabilities exposed through intuitive interfaces that facilitate the application development lifecycle.
 It offers flexible configuration to build a system that encodes your company practices.
 It integrates with different open source solutions to enable automation, connectivity, observability, and security for your workloads.

 ## Developer environment